fiddleheadjs/fiddlehead-docs/src/contents/001.Getting-Started/Setup-Project/index.md

 Here we refer to the [Webpack introductory configuration](https://webpack.js.org/concepts/configuration/#introductory-configuration) and add `babel-loader` to support JSX syntax.
-If you get confused about Webpack loaders, [click here](https://webpack.js.org/concepts/loaders/).
+If you get confused about Webpack loaders, checkout this [document](https://webpack.js.org/concepts/loaders/) for more information.

 ## Build your code